Agent Desk guide

 In the picture above, most conversations have ended.
 The agent, Anna Palmer, was the assigned agent of all the conversations.
 Four of the conversations are still active, one has ended, and two have the state Offboarding.

-The Export data button at the bottom of the list lets you export the data as a CSV file.
+The Export data button at the bottom of the list lets you export the data as a CSV or XLSX file.

 Clicking on a conversation displays its contents.
 See Viewing a conversation below for more details.